jdugan6240/kak-bundle/README.md

 ### Running post-update hooks

 Some plugins require additional processing after being installed - say, a compilation step.
-A notable example of a plugin like this is [kak-lsp](https://github.com/kak-lsp/kak-lsp).
-While **kak-bundle** has no builtin support for this, it's fairly trivial to define a command that does this (using kak-lsp as an example):
+A notable example of a plugin like this is [kak-lsp](https://github.com/kak-lsp/kak-lsp). **kak-bundle** offers support for this in the `bundle_do_install_hooks` and `bundle_install_hooks` options.
+Setting `bundle_do_install_hooks` to `true` enables running shell code after the `bundle-install` or
+`bundle-update` commands are completed.
+This shell code is defined with the `bundle_install_hooks` option.
+For example, the below configuration sets the post-install hooks to compile `kak-lsp` after the install/update is complete:

 ```
-def bundle-install-hooks %{
-    bundle-install
-    eval %sh{
+set-option global bundle_do_install_hooks true
+set-option global bundle_install_hooks %{
-   	    cd $kak_opt_bundle_path/kak-lsp
+  cd ~/.config/kak/bundle/plugins/kak-lsp/
   cargo install --locked --force --path .
-   	    echo "echo Post-install processing complete"
 }
-}
 ```

-You can then run the new command `bundle-install-hooks` instead of `bundle-install`.
+Once this is done, running `bundle-install` or `bundle-update` and exiting the buffer will spawn a new buffer with the output of the defined post-install hooks.

 ### [plug.kak](https://github.com/andreyorst/plug.kak) Compatibility